Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Discussion

-Our models represent a simplified simulation of a GC orbiting a SMBHB placed in the centre of a massive galaxies.
-The galaxy gravitational field is taken into as an external static potential, and the cluster is represented by $65$k single mass particles.
+Our models represent a simplified simulation of a GC orbiting a BHB placed in the centre of a massive galaxies.
+The galaxy gravitational field is taken into account as an external static potential, and the cluster is represented by $65$k single mass particles.
 Moreover, neither stellar evolution nor a detailed treatment for stellar close encounters have been included here.

-Although these limitations, we can make use of our simulations to make predictions on the possible distribution of compact stellar objects around the SMBHB.
+Although these limitations, we can make use of our simulations to make predictions on the possible distribution of compact stellar objects around the BHB.

-Stars passing sufficiently close to the SMBHB can be tidally disrupted or, possibly, completely swallowed.
-A tidal disruption event (TDE) occurs whenever the stars, with radius $R_*$ and mass $M_*$, passes near the SMBHB closer to a typical radius, called tidal radius or Roche radius:
+Stars passing sufficiently close to a single SMBH can be tidally disrupted or, possibly, completely swallowed.
+A tidal disruption event (TDE) occurs whenever the stars, with radius $R_*$ and mass $m_*$, passes near the SMBH closer to a typical radius, called tidal radius or Roche radius:

-with $\eta=0.8$ \citep{Merri13}.
-TDEs are often followed by the emission of an X-rays flare with a time-scale of a few years.
+with $\eta\sim 1$, depending on the stellar equation of state \citep{hills75,Merri13}.
+TDEs are often followed by the emission of an X-ray flare with a time-scale of a few years.
 Nowadays, the detection of these strong signals represents a unique possibility to infer clues on the central SMBH mass and structure \citep{vinko15,kochanek16,yang16,metzger16}.

 Main sequence stars mass and radius are linked by a simple power-law

 with $\alpha$ and $\beta$ depending on the stellar mass \citep{demircan91,gorda98}.
 Substituting into Eq. \ref{roche} we find